Frequently Asked Questions

 Most honey has the first two properties but if it also has the third property it is called active honey.

 The antibacterial activity test measures the honey’s ability to prevent the growth of the test bacterium.
-The antibacterial activity of a leatherwood honey measured as 20% phenol equivalent is exactly the same as a Manuka honey whose antibacterial activity is 20% phenol equivalent even though one honey has activity due to hydrogen peroxide, the other due to MGO (Methylgloxal).
+The antibacterial activity of Leatherwood honey measured as 20% phenol equivalent is exactly the same as a Manuka honey whose antibacterial activity is 20% phenol equivalent even though one honey has activity due to hydrogen peroxide, the other due to MGO (Methylglyoxal).
 All our honey is independently tested.

 It is important to store this honey correctly in a cool pantry to preserve this natural activity.